Holiday rentals in Ashbourne

 Independent stores and antiques shops mark the Derbyshire town of Ashbourne as an unusually cosmopolitan enclave amid the craggy limestone landscapes of the southern Pennines.
 Lying on the southern edge of Peak District National Park, it’s considered the gateway to the Dovedale Valley, admired for its picturesque stepping stones crossing the River Dove.
 As such, it’s the perfect base for outdoor adventuring — yet its urban draws shouldn’t be overlooked.
 An appealing mishmash of historic buildings lend character, from 17th-century almshouses and old coaching inns to Georgian townhouses.
 Many are now occupied by contemporary coffee shops and delis.
 High-spired St. Oswald’s Church dates back to the 13th century, as does the market, which continues to burst into life twice weekly.
 What’s more, Derbyshire’s finest stately homes, including Hardwick Hall, Sudbury Hall, and opulent Chatsworth House, are all within easy reach.

-Top things to do in Ashbourne
+What are the top things to do in Ashbourne?

 Tissington Trail